The Roku Streambar Pro is our favorite soundbar — here's why | CNN Underscored

 The who, what and how

-Who it’s for: The $179 Roku Streambar Pro is for someone who wants better audio than what current TV models can produce, while at the same time providing a streaming experience that millions of Roku owners enjoy.
+Who it’s for: The Roku Streambar Pro is for the person who wants better audio than what current TV models can produce, and at the same time it provides a streaming experience that millions of Roku owners enjoy.
 This all-in-one device requires fewer connections to your TV, and it frees up an additional power outlet as well.

 What you need to know: The Roku Streambar Pro is effectively the same soundbar as the Smart Soundbar that Roku released in 2020.
 However, Roku is streamlining its product names.
 In a lot of ways, the Streambar Pro is more like a Smart Soundbar 1.5.
 Some of the other changes Roku made include a new voice remote and earbuds included in the box.

-How it compares: When it comes to sound quality, the Streambar Pro isn’t going to compete with high-end sound systems that cost hundreds more, like the $799 Sonos Arc or just a little more like the $249 Vizio V-Series 5.1 CineHome II complete sound system.
-Both of those options will fill the room with richer, more robust sound, but what makes the Streambar Pro so appealing is its price and performance, along with the fact that it’s also a streaming box.
+How it compares: When it comes to sound quality, the Streambar Pro isn’t going to compete with high-end sound systems that cost hundreds more, like the $799 Sonos Arc, or just a little more, like the $250 Vizio V-Series 5.1 CineHome II complete sound system.
+Both of those options will fill the room with richer, more robust sound.
+But what makes the Streambar Pro so appealing is its price and performance, along with the fact that it’s also a streaming box.

 A familiar design and a seamless setup process